iivanoo/covid-apps-observer/data/data_ca/reports/resources/de.xikolo.openwho___3.6/report.md

 <img src="2_star_reviews_wordcloud.png" alt="de.xikolo.openwho 2 reviews"/>
 </p>

+> The app keeps showing me this message (please enable network connection) when I open it, don't know why ??
+My internet connection is working fine and I am using all the other apps perfectly well.
+Can you lend me a hand in this matter.<br> :date: __2020-11-08 08:31:34__

 > After downloading the certificate at the end of the course when u try to open it.
 It says the file is corrupted or damaged<br> :date: __2020-09-23 14:26:48__

 > Unable to watch the video or download the video.<br> :date: __2020-08-08 15:29:04__